 Military pensions are indexed to inflation.
 They are also backed by the US federal government.
 As far as pensions go, it doesn’t get much better than that.
 We are grateful to have this tremendous financial benefit.

 However, it does raise some interesting questions.
 Chief among them is:

 Should we include the pension in our net worth?

 It’s been a tremendously helpful tool.
-However, like most tools, you can choose to use it how you want.
+However, like any tools, you can choose to use it how you want.

 Some people choose are adamant that you can’t include the value of the your home in your net worth.
 They say that since you can’t use that money, it shouldn’t count.
 I never bought into that argument because there are options to access that home equity such as downsizing, getting a second mortgage, or a reverse mortgage.
 However, the biggest reason, I include the value of my home is that, if you own it, you don’t have to pay as much for your largest living expense.
 It’s mostly insurance, property tax, and maintenance.

 But let’s get back to pensions.
 They are a little trickier.
 That’s money coming in the future.
 If you don’t have a pension, you can think of Social Security as something similar.
 Would you include the value of your Social Security benefit in your net worth?
 I don’t know anyone who does that.
 To take it a step further, I know very few of my personal finance blogging peers who factor Social Security into their retirement plans.
 Almost all would say it’s the cherry on top of the sundae, not the ice cream, hot fudge, nuts, or the whip cream.